Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Design Details

 Then Adaptive Tamaraw is non-uniformly weighted \(\delta\)-non-injective, and the attacker’s average success probability is bounded by:

 \end{theorem}

 The formal proof of this result is presented in Appendix~\ref{appendix:proof}.

 This result is intuitive: the attacker's overall bounded success rate is the average across the bound for each combination of anonymity set and trace length.
-Any two traces from the same set and of the same length are made indistinguishable by the defense.
+Any two traces from the same set and of the same length are made indistinguishable by the defense, a principle inherited from Tamaraw.
 Consequently, the attacker’s optimal strategy in an anonymity set reduces to guessing the most common webpage in each such length-matched group, which limits their average success rate captured by \(\bar{A}(S_i)\).
+Our novelty lies in deriving the overall security bound by averaging these individual success probabilities across all possible anonymity sets.